Accern/docs/source/includes/data_analytics/_accern_rank.md

 <aside class="notice">
 Difference between source and author?
 Source is the website.
 Ex NYT or Bloomberg.
 Author is the writer within the organization.
+In the below examples we use fictional name John Paul.
 </aside>

 **How is it created?** A graphical model takes into account historical data (past articles), how certain news appeared in the past and how the distribution of articles within a story looked like.